dangherve/anavi-docs/anavi-fume-extractor/anavi-fume-extractor.md

 * Adafruit Unified Sensor by Adafruit (version 1.0.2)
 * Adafruit BMP085 Unified by Adafruit (version 1.0.0)

 *Note: Issues might be experienced if using different versions of the libraries.*

 ## Flashing Custom Firmware

 Follow the steps below to compile and flash custom firmware on ANAVI Fume Extractor from Arduino IDE:

-1. To flash the firmware from Arduino IDE select Tools > Generic ESP8266 Module (Flash mode: DIO, Flash frequency: 40MHz, CPU frequency: 80MHz, Flash size: 4M, Debug port: Disabled, Debug level: None, Reset method: ck, Upload speed: 115200, Port: /dev/ttyUSB0).
+1. To flash the firmware from Arduino IDE select Tools > Generic ESP8266 Module:
+    - Upload speed: 115200
+    - CPU frequency: 80MHz
+    - Flash size: 4MB  (FS:1M[..] ?
+    - Flash mode: DIO
+    - Flash frequency: 40MHz
+    - Debug port: Disabled
+    - Debug level: None
+    - Reset method: no dtr (aka ck)
+    - Port: /dev/ttyUSB0
 Set the flash size to 4M (1M SPIFFS).
 You might need to adjust the port if your USB to serial debug cable is connected on a different port.

 2. After that press load an Arduino sketch.
 [A simple blinking LED example is available at GitHub](https://github.com/AnaviTechnology/anavi-examples/blob/master/anavi-light-controller/anavi-blinking-led/anavi-blinking-led.ino)